sirinali07/Docker-and-Kubernetes-Edifecs/LAB 10 - Pushing the image to DockerHub.md

 ```
 docker pull ubuntu
 ```
-Make sure to replace `sirinali07` with the name of your DockerHub repo and `version1` with the tag of your choice `docker tag <image:tag> <dockerhub-account-id>/<imagename:tag>`
+Replace sirinali07 with your DockerHub username and version1 with your desired tag.
+The image name should be the same as your DockerHub repository name:
+`docker tag <image:tag> <dockerhub-account-id>/<imagename:tag>`
 ```
 docker tag ubuntu:version1 sirinali07/ubuntu:version2